-Illnesses and accidents can happen to anyone at any time.
-No one plans to get sick or hurt, but most people need medical care at some point.
-Health insurance covers these costs and protects you and your assets, which you have worked so hard to acquire, from very high and unforeseen expenses.
+Illnesses and accidents can happen to anyone and at any time.
+No one envisions oneself getting sick or hurt, but most need medical care at some point in their lives.
+Health insurance covers these medical care costs and protects you and your assets, which you have worked so hard to acquire, from unforeseen and what may be significant expenses.

-Having Health Insurance Can Protect You from Unexpected Events
+Health Insurance Can Protect You from Unexpected Health Events

-Health insurance is a contract between you and your insurance company.
-When you buy a health insurance plan, the company agrees to pay part of your medical costs when you get sick or hurt.
-It’s not really this simple, however.
-You need to consider what is right for your and our family, your out-of-pocket costs and your monthly premium.
+Health insurance serves as a contract between you and your insurance company.
+When you purchase a health insurance plan, the insurance company agrees to pay part of your medical costs when you get sick or hurt.
+It’s not all this simple, however.
+You need to consider what is appropriate for your and your family as well as your out-of-pocket costs and monthly premium.

-Also know that, under the Affordable Care Act, Health Insurance Marketplace plans along with most other plans provide free preventive care such as check-ups, screenings and vaccines.
-These plans also cover some costs for prescription drugs.
+Also be aware that, under the Affordable Care Act, Health Insurance Marketplace plans along with most other insurance plans provide free preventive care, including check-ups, screenings and vaccines.
+These plans also cover some prescription drug costs.

-The cost of a one-day hospital stay ranges from $1,900 to $2,500 in the United States, and, on average, hospital stays last about five days.
-Most can’t afford even one day in a hospital without having it impact financial stability.
-Having health insurance coverage can help protect you from shouldering high and unexpected costs all by yourself.
+A one-day hospital stay costs from $1,900 to $2,500 in the United States, and, on average, hospital stays last about five days.
+Most people can’t afford even one day in a hospital without having it impact financial stability.
+Having health insurance coverage can help protect you from having to bear any unexpected and sometimes significant costs.

 Understanding How Health Insurance Coverage Works

-- Premium: A premium is a fixed amount you pay to your health insurance plan, usually every month.
-You pay your premium even if you don’t use medical care that month.
+- Premium: A premium is a set amount you pay to your health insurance plan, usually monthly.
+You pay your premium even if you don’t use medical care during a given month.

-- Deductible: If you need medical care, a deductible is the amount you pay for care before the insurance company starts to pay its share.
-Once you meet your deductible, your insurance company begins to cover some costs of your care.
-Some plans have lower deductibles such as $250, and some have higher deductibles such as $2,000.
+- Deductible: If you require medical care, a deductible is the amount you pay for care before the insurance company starts to pay its share.
+Once you fulfill your deductible payment, your insurance company begins to cover some care costs.
+Some plans feature lower deductibles such as $250, and some have higher deductibles such as $2,000.

-- Copayment: A copayment is a fixed amount you’ll pay for a medical service after you’ve met your deductible.
-For example, after meeting your deductible, you may pay $25 for a doctor’s office visit that would cost $150 if you didn’t have coverage.
-Your health insurance plan pays the rest.
+- Copayment: A copayment is a fixed amount you pay for a medical service after you’ve fulfilled your deductible payment.
+After meeting your deductible, you may pay $25 for a doctor’s office visit that would ordinarily cost $150 if you didn’t have coverage, for example.
+Your health insurance plan covers the rest of the payment.

-How Health Insurance Can Protect You from Facing High Medical Costs
+How Health Insurance Can Protect You From High Medical Costs

-- Out-of-pocket maximum: The out-of-pocket maximum is the total amount you’ll have to pay if you get sick.
-For example, if your health insurance plan has a $3,000 out-of-pocket maximum, once you pay $3,000 in deductibles, coinsurance and copayments, the plan will pay for any covered care above that amount for the rest of the year.
+- Out-of-pocket maximum: The out-of-pocket maximum is the amount you have to pay if you require medical assistance.
+If your health insurance plan has a $3,000 out-of-pocket maximum, for example, once you pay $3,000 in deductibles, coinsurance and copayments, the plan will pay for any covered care above this amount for the remainder of the year.

-- No yearly or lifetime limits: Health plans in the Health Insurance Marketplace can’t put dollar limits on how much they will spend each year or during your lifetime to cover essential health benefits.
-After you’ve reached your out-of-pocket maximum, your health insurance company must pay for all of your covered medical care with no limit.
+- No yearly or lifetime limits: Health plans in the Health Insurance Marketplace can’t place dollar limits on how much they’ll spend each year or during your lifetime to cover essential health benefits.
+After you’ve reached your out-of-pocket maximum, your health insurance company must pay for all your covered medical care without limit.

-Going without health insurance can put you at serious financial risk.
-Keep in mind that if you or someone in your family suffers from an illness or accident, people without coverage may wind up in deep debt or even declaring bankruptcy.
+Living without health insurance can place you at serious financial risk.
+Remember that if you or someone in your family suffers from an illness or accident, those without coverage may fall into deep debt or even declare bankruptcy.

-BeneFinder’s agents can help you save money and time in finding the best health insurance plan for you and your family.
+BeneFinder’s agents can help you save money and time while finding the best health insurance plan for you and your family.